rocky-linux/documentation/docs/guides/security/firewalld.md

     $ systemctl status firewalld
     ```

-To be honest, I mostly hate the names of these zones.
-Drop, block, public, and trusted are perfectly clear, but some aren't good enough for perfect granular security.
+To be honest, I mostly hate the names of these zones. drop, block, public, and trusted are perfectly clear, but some aren't good enough for perfect granular security.
 Let's take this `iptables` rule section as an example:

 `iptables -A INPUT -p tcp -m tcp -s 192.168.1.122 --dport 22 -j ACCEPT`